-Teacher meets Level 3 expectations AND extends impact by finding new and innovative ways to foster engagement with students' families and/or by dedicating a truly exceptional amount of time and energy towards partnering with them.
+Teacher meets Level 3 expectations AND extends impact by finding new and innovative ways to foster engagement with students' families and/or by exceptional contribution toward partnering with them.
 Teacher consistently engages students' families as valued partners in an effective manner.